aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ```

-## **Creating Scattered Charts**
+### **Creating Scattered Charts**
+Scattered charts (also known as scattered plots or x-y graphs) are often used to check for patterns or demonstrate correlations between two variables.

+You may want to use a scattered chart when

+* you have paired numerical data
+* you have 2 variables that pair well together
+* you want to determine whether 2 variables are related
+* you have an independent variable that has multiple values for a dependent variable

-Sample code used to create a scatter chart with different series of markers:
+This Python code shows you how to create a scattered charts with a different series of markers:

 ```py
 import aspose.slides.charts as charts